byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### Discover what kind of meaning to give it ...

-**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, and then brings it into the body, that becomes the dance; the experience of the breath made visible.**
+**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, and then brings it into the body, that becomes the dance; the felt experience of the breath made visible.**

 **A ritual is a movement that has a purpose, to achieve something real in ones life.
 Dancing with life on the line, creates a sense of reverence for the process.**

 *... starting over ... nothing lasts ...
-What one does have control over is how one copes with what happens, change. ...*
+What one can have control over is how one copes with what happens, being adaptable to change. ...*

 **Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.